-The coronavirus pandemic has led to widespread disruption and business closures, resulting in substantial financial loss.
-Many customers have made claims for these losses under their BI insurance policies.
-There has been widespread concern about the lack of clarity and certainty for some customers making these claims, and the basis on which some firms are making decisions in relation to claims.
+The coronavirus pandemic led to widespread disruption and business closures, resulting in substantial financial loss.
+Many of those insured have made claims for these losses under their BI insurance policies and many of these claims remain unresolved even remain unresolved even in 2025.
+There has been widespread concern about the lack of clarity and certainty for some customers making these claims and on the basis on which some firms are making decisions in relation to claims.

 Most small and medium-sized enterprise (SME) policies are focused on property damage and only have basic cover for BI as a consequence of property damage.
-But some policies also cover business interruption from other causes, in particular infectious or notifiable diseases (disease clauses) and non-damage denial of access and public authority closures or restrictions (denial of access clauses).
+But some policies also cover business interruption from other causes, in particular, infectious or notifiable diseases (disease clauses) and non-damage denial of access and public authority closures or restrictions (denial of access clauses).
 In some cases, insurers have accepted liability under these policies where such disruption arose due to Covid outbreaks and/or government restrictions.
 In other cases, insurers have disputed liability, leading to widespread concern about the lack of clarity and certainty.

 The issues surrounding BI policies are complex and it was recognised that they had the potential to create ongoing uncertainty for both customers and firms.
 The FCA accordingly sought clarification from the High Court as part of a test case aimed at resolving the contractual uncertainty around the validity of many BI claims.
 The FCA advanced arguments on behalf of policyholders in the public interest.
-The test case was based on a representative sample of policy wordings.2 The High Court's decision on the test case was subject to a leapfrog appeal to the Supreme Court.
+The test case was based on a representative sample of policy wordings.^{3.} The High Court's decision on the test case was subject to a leapfrog appeal to the Supreme Court.

-The Supreme Court handed down its judgment on 15 January 2021, substantially allowing the FCA's appeals and dismissing the insurers' appeals.
+The Supreme Court handed down its judgment in January 2021, substantially allowing the FCA's appeals and dismissing the insurers' appeals.
 This means that many thousands of policyholders who have cover should now have their claims for coronavirus-related business interruption losses paid.

-The judgment from the Supreme Court and High Court provides policyholders and insurers with clarity about whether customers have cover and can make a valid claim, and the amount due to policyholders.
+The judgment from the Supreme Court and High Court provides policyholders and insurers with some clarity about whether customers have cover and can make a valid claim, and the amount due to policyholders.
+However, the adjustment process for these claims has often proven to be slow and contentious given the sheer volume of businesses affected, with many other claimants on wordings outside of the FCA case's scope continuing to pursue separate litigation.